CCI-Tools/cate/doc/source/architecture.rst

 A common usage of the ``FileSetDataStore`` is to act as a local *cache* for some remote data service (property ``remote_url``), e.g. for the CCI FTP service.
-Another common use case of the is to let users add their own local data stores to the CCI Toolbox.
+Another common use case of the ``FileSetDataStore`` is to let users add their own local data stores to the CCI Toolbox.